Tire Rack Street Survival School

 Click HERE to register as a student

-Please email Mario Marrello at m.marrello@computer.org to register as a volunteer to help run the event.
-We need red, black and white DE drivers who can volunteer as an exercise leader or in-car coach, and we need general volunteers who can help with course setting and course management.
-It’s a fun day for all!
+We need solo DE drivers who can volunteer as an exercise leader or in-car coach, and we need general volunteers who can help with registration, tech inspection, course setting and course management.
+It’s a fun and rewarding day for all!
 Lunch and beverages are included.
 Smiles are guaranteed.

 Features:

-See our Facebook page for additional comments and photos from past participants.
+See our Facebook page for additional comments and photos from past events.

 • A valid Ontario G2 or G Driver’s Licence, or equivalent.
 A G1 licence is not accepted.